tmhnix/audited/README.md

-Add Amazon Sagemaker Docs integrations page (#7293)
+Add https://youtu.be/3VryynorQeo to README and fix converter.py Docs (#7883)